explodinglabs/superstack/docs/authentication.md

 # 🔐 Authentication

-SuperStack includes everything you need to implement secure, JWT-based authentication using PostgreSQL functions.
+Here's how to implement secure, JWT-based authentication using PostgreSQL functions.

 ## 📦 1.
 Install pgjwt